chalcedonyt/juniordevkl-workshop/README.md

 ## Running the application

+* A Firestore database is required to run this application.
+The service account key should be placed in `credentials/svc-account.json`.
-Run `npm install` to install the app dependencies.
+* Run `npm install` to install the app dependencies.
-Run `npm start` to start the application.
+* Run `npm start` to start the application.

 The application will run on port 3000 or the `PORT` variable.

+The `DEPLOYER` variable (defaulting to "Local") can also be overridden and will display on the home page.